News

 Working closely with well-known wingsuit flyers and swoopers, GPS support has been introduced with Paralog 2.1.
 Paralog can import GPS data in the standardized GPX format, automagically extract the usual jump details like exit and open altitude, delay, etc. from the raw GPS data and display all the additional information available from GPS (horizontal distance and speed, glide ratio, course, etc.) in the enhanced jump profile view.
 This new and unique feature makes Paralog the first software to leverage the possibilities of modern of-the-shelf GPS units specifically tailored for the requirements of skydivers!

 Another major enhancement is the 'Template Based Jump Log Export': Jump logs can be exported to arbitrary formats (e.g. HTML, CSV or SSA) through flexible templates which can be easily customized by the user.
-The integrated FTP client allows for easy and seamless uploads of the generated files, e.g. to a web server as in this example.
+The integrated FTP client allows for easy and seamless uploads of the generated files, e.g. to a web server.
 Four ready-made templates are included: HTML format using a plain, tabular view, HTML format using a menu driven, fully linked view with totals, jump details and lots of charts and graphs, CSV format to import into spreadsheet software, e.g. Excel and SSA format to generate video subtitles with VirtualDub.
+Note: This upload feature has been replaced by synchronization with jumplog.net.

 NeptuneDownloader for PocketPC 1.1 released